LAYTHJABBAR/tinyapp/README.md

 ## How to Run this Fancy app

 - Install all dependencies `npm install` .
-- Run the development web server using the `npm start`, notice you need to change the description test on the package,json file to `run express_server.js`.
+- Run the development web server using the `npm start`, notice you need to change the scripts->start on the package,json file to `./node_modules/.bin/nodemon -L express_server.js`.
+- run the express_server.js from terminal by running this code `nodemon express.server.js`
 - browse to http://localhost:8080/urls